Mwangi20/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd : script that prints the absolute path name of the current working directory
+pwd : write a script that prints the current working directory.